Perspectives

 Your project management tool defines your workflows and how you interact with others in your organisation.
 By its very nature, it requires universal buy-in.
 Your whole team needs to adopt it and use it religiously.

-Project management software is another place where you’re spoiled for choice, but once again, that magic “best price to features to the ease-of-use ratio” is what guides our choices.
-Asana ticked the boxes.
+Like the CRM and MAP space, project management software is another place where you’re spoiled for choice, but once again, that magic “best price to features to the ease-of-use ratio” is what guides our choices.
+ClickUp ticked the boxes.

-• Agorapulse.
-Our social media management tool.
+• Planable: Our social media management tool.
 A good feature set and granular permissions allow us to give seats to our clients where we co-manage their social channels.
-My only beef is that it doesn’t play well with others.
-It’s a very siloed tool.

 • Wistia.
 Video hosting.
 I have another article in the works about why you should not host your corporate videos on YouTube.
 Wistia and Vimeo are the alternatives we suggest.
 Vimeo is blocked in Indonesia, Wistia is not, so we use Wistia for our website (we do a lot of work for Indonesian clients) and suggest it for anyone who needs to be seen there.